kjh311/Game_of_Thrones_Concentration_Game/README.md

 - each pair is a point that gets added to player's score

-- cards flip over for at least a second
+- cards flip over for at least a second, if a pair is sucessfully found, cards remain flipped over

 - 2 players, switches turns and lets user know whose turn it is